Many rewards programs offer an option to redeem your points, miles or cash back on Amazon. Here’s why it might not be the best idea.

 Keep in mind, however, that you can’t use Shop with Points with your Discover card when purchasing certain digital goods, Kindle downloads, Subscribe and Save items or Amazon Fresh items, as well as when using the one-click purchase feature.

 Hilton Honors points can be used to shop with points if you connect your membership account to your Amazon account.
 However, the value is extremely low at 0.2 cents per point – less than half of what you can get redeeming for a standard room.

 There are also many restrictions.
 For example, you can’t use your points on certain purchases, including Kindle downloads, digital music, Amazon video titles, Amazon Appstore apps, Amazon Fresh items, Subscribe and Save items, Prime memberships (except for Prime gift memberships), pre-order items, textbook rentals, Amazon Allowance or to reload your gift card balance.
 You also can’t shop with points when you’re using the one-click purchase feature.

 The Shop with Points feature can be very convenient, but many rewards programs place a low redemption value on Amazon purchases.
 Before you spend your points at Amazon checkout, make sure it’s a good use of your rewards – or if they’d be better spent elsewhere.

-*All information about the Capital One Savor Cash Rewards Credit Card, Capital One Spark Cash Select for Business, Capital One Spark Miles for Business and Capital One Spark Classic for Business, as well as the Chase Sapphire Preferred Card has been collected independently by CreditCards.com and has not been reviewed by the issuer.
+*All information about the Capital One Savor Cash Rewards Credit Card and Capital One Spark Classic for Business has been collected independently by CreditCards.com and has not been reviewed by the issuer.
 These cards are no longer available through CreditCards.com.